chriskiehl/re-wx/docs/main-concepts.md

 ```

 That's it!
 If you copy/paste the above into your editor, you'll be the proud owner of a Hello World application.

-## Components

-Components are how you manage state in re-wx.
-They could be as simple as adding a counter to a text input, or act as the heart of your entire application.